 Tan Tan Ramen (Tantanmen)

 Sesame Paste: You can find the Chinese and Japanese variations of sesame paste in most Asian supermarkets.
-They’re super versatile and widely used in making dipping sauces for hot pot, salad dressings, or in this case, noodles.
+Popular brands I like to use are either Watson or Wangzhihe.

-• Substitutions: A common substitute is tahini, though the main difference between the two is that Chinese sesame paste is made with toasted sesame seeds, while tahini is made with raw seeds.
+• Substitutes: A common substitute is tahini, though the main difference between the two is that Chinese sesame paste is made with toasted sesame seeds, while tahini is made with raw seeds.
 The resulting flavor profiles are strikingly different, with the Chinese version being more on the darker, toastier side.
 Other good substitutes include peanut butter or other nut butters!

 Soy sauce, chili oil, rice vinegar: Along with the sesame paste, these ingredients will provide a savory, rich foundation for our ramen.
 Essentially, we’re creating what is known as tare, a component of ramen that adjusts and flavors the amount of umami and saltiness for a particular type of ramen.